scottish-government-design-system/designsystem.gov.scot/components/page-header/index.md

 ## Why we use this component

 The page header allows users who reach a page to understand what the content is about, and how current or up to date it is.

+## Website analytics

+Content title H1 headings are used by search engines and are commonly mirrored in the <code>title</code> tag for the page.

+Metadata for the content should be available in the dataLayer - this includes dates (published or last updated) and labels.